jackpoll4100/Forged20/README.md

 2.1/2 - Made some improvements to readability, specifically switched to absolute units rather than relative units to make clarity less display dependent.

 2.3 - Fix for styling issues on dark mode browsers.

+2.4 - Made heroic resource rolls also send to Roll20.